The best language school in Brighton

 “I can see two dogs” = correct.

 Connor FitzPatrick is the newest addition to the English Language Centre Brighton and has worked within English language schools since graduating from university.
-One of his many jobs is ensuring all grammar and language is correct and accurate across ELC’s websites and all its social streams.Which is the best language school in Brighton?
-We turn to the most trustworthy source of information - the British Council's Accreditation UK.
-Hint - you're in the…
+One of his many jobs is ensuring all grammar and language is correct and accurate across ELC’s websites and all its social streams.In our globalised world, English is the most commonly used shared language, and becoming fluent is often seen as hugely important if you want to travel, work or…